eagle-ai/eagle-ai.github.io/quick-start.md

 permalink: /docs/quick-start.html
 ---

-This is a tutorial-style guide for users to install Eagle, create self-defined policies and checking alert.
+This is a tutorial-style guide for users to have a quick image of Eagle.
+The main content are

+* Step 1: Download/Build tarball
+* Step 2: Install Eagle
+* Step 3: Define policy with Eagle web
+* Step 4: Test policy and check alerting

 ### Step 1: Download/Build tarball